vrizzi/styleguide/Ruby.md

     over class variables.

 * Assign proper visibility levels to methods (`private`, `protected`) in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
-After all we're coding in *Ruby* now, not in *Python*.

 * Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them.
+Leave one blank line above and below the visibility name.

     ```ruby
     class SomeClass